b1nhm1nh/jesse-live-cli/README.md

 ### Create config files

-Create a `server.yml` file in the root directory, it
+Create a `server.yml` file in the a new directory, it does not require in the same folder as Jesse project

 ```yaml
 ---